go-vikunja/vikunja/Featurecreep.md

 * [ ] Description should be longtext
 * [ ] Attachments
 * [ ] Related tasks -> settable with a "kind" of relation like blocked, or just related or so
-* [ ] Pecent done - For now just a float, may later depend on how many sub tasks are done or so
+* [ ] Percent done - For now just a float, may later depend on how many sub tasks are done or so
 * [ ] Move tasks between lists
-* [ ] "Status" field (customizable statuses)
+* [ ] "Status" field for things like "New", "In Progress", "Done", etc (customizable statuses)

 #### Events